kareynjeri/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 13 --> created the script that Creates a symbolic link to /bin/ls, named __ls__

 file 14 --> created this script for task 14

+file 15 --> creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u.